stephwuh/News-Junkies/README.md

 political spectrum.

-I plan on tracking users' news consumption habits within the app and based on that provide them with insight on where that puts them on the political spectrum.
+I plan on tracking users' news consumption habits in order to provide them with insight on where those habits put them on the political spectrum.

+My hope is that this app
+will help dispel bias and radicalization and help users develop a more sound outlook on life in general.